 GC300 / GC350 Re-Pairing

 Turn the power switch on the caller on, find the small hole to the left of the power switch, insert the paperclip or pin to depress the microswitch inside the unit and the red LED should start flashing.
 Now press and hold any of the call buttons on the remote.
 Your caller should respond with the call within 3-5 seconds.
 If this does not cure the issue, please turn unit off, recheck your batteries and try the re-pairing process once more.

 If you update the calls on your GC500 SD Card, or you find your remote is not “talking” to the base unit then you need to re-sync the remote with the base unit.
 This is a very simple process but needs to be done properly or it will not work.
 The steps are as follows:

-2. Plug one end of the “SYNC” cable into the SYN port on the back of your GC500 and the other end into the port on the left hand side of your remote..
+- Plug one end of the “SYNC” cable into the SYN port on the caller and then the other end into the port on the left hand side of your remote.
 The SYNC cable is the 3.5mm stereo jack to 3.5mm stereo jack cable supplied with your machine.

-4. Switch on the base unit and watch the screen on your remote..
-After a few seconds the screen will show “Updating Songs” – and above this, you will see the display scroll through the calls on the SD card.
-The display will then flash “OK” for a few seconds – and then return to your (now updated) call list.
+- After a few seconds the screen will show “Updating Songs / Sounds” – and above this, you will see the display scroll through the calls on the SD card.
+The display will then flash “OK” 10 times – and then return to your (now updated) call list.

 - Switch off your remote and base unit and disconnect the cable.

-6. Power the remote and the base unit back up – and your remote and base unit should now be synced with each other..
+- Power the remote and the base unit back up – and your remote and base unit should now be synced with each other.

 3. Struggling to load new calls to your GC350 / GC500..?